JohnStuartPhil/p3-class-practice/README.md

 ## Bugs
-•	bugs
+-	bugs

 ## Validator
-•	PEP8
+-	PEP8
-o	No errors were returned from PEP8online.com
+    -	No errors were returned from PEP8online.com

 ## Deployment
 This project was deployed using Code Institute’s mock terminal for Heroku
-•	Steps for deployment:
+-	Steps for deployment:
-o	Fork or clone this repository o	Create a new Heroku app o	Set the build backs to Python and Node JS in that order o	Link the Heroku app to the repository o	Click on Deploy
+    -	Fork or clone this repository
+	- Create a new Heroku app
+	- Set the build backs to Python and Node JS in that order
+	- Link the Heroku app to the repository
+	- Click on Deploy

 ## Credits
-•	Code Institute for the deployment terminal
+-	Code Institute for the deployment terminal

 ## Thanks to
-•	Mentor: Matthew Bodden
+-	Mentor: Matthew Bodden